 The indisputable highlight of the old center of Beaune, the hospice was founded in the 15th century for the town’s poverty-stricken inhabitants, who had suffered greatly at the hands of the English in the Hundred Years War.
 Today, it is considered to be a jewel in Beaune’s crown, housing many treasures including the religious masterpiece, Rogier van der Weyden’s Last Judgement polyptych.

-The oldest part of Beaune has been preserved inside the city walls for centuries and is a delight to stroll around.
+The oldest part of Beaune has been preserved and is a delight to stroll around.
 Today, some of the best cafes, bars, and restaurants are to be found here, in addition to Renaissance courtyards, hidden alleys, cobbled streets and ancient buildings.

 A must see for any wine lover in Beaune, the city’s wine museum is housed in the Hotel des Ducs de Bourgogne, built in the 14th-16th centuries.
 It schools visitors in winemaking in Burgundy through the ages and has an impressive collection of traditional winemaking equipment.

 No wine lover in Beaune should leave without at least one visit to a major wine merchant in the region.
 Bouchard et Fils is a historical producer and offer some of the best tours and tastings available in the area.
 The largest vineyard owner in the Cote d’Or has fantastic holdings in white Burgundy, including the prestigious vineyard of Chevalier-Montrachet and Meursault.
 The local tourism center can help arrange a visit.
 Contact us for more information on our luxury private tours of Beaune and Burgundy!